 Poker Record Breakers Throughout History

-We have some pretty big games on Replay Poker, but nowhere near the top!
+We have some pretty big free poker games on Replay Poker, but nowhere near the top when looking at all poker games!
 Whether by prize pool or participation, let’s take a look at some of the biggest poker games in history.

 The largest game of online poker based on the number of participants had 225,000 players playing for a share of a guaranteed prize pool of $300,000.
 With a buy-in of just $1, this game was insanely popular, attracting pros and newbies alike!
 The final winner ended up taking home $25,000.
 The runner-up scored $15,000.
 Not too shabby!

 The biggest prize pool for an online poker game was set in 2020.
 A $5,000 buy-in event ended with a total prize pool of $27,559,500!
 The game had 5,802 participants, with the top winner netting an astonishing $3,904,685.
 This is still the largest individual prize ever awarded in an online poker tournament.
 This massive game has even been officially recognized by the Guinness Book of World Records.
 It currently holds the title for the largest prize pool for an online poker tournament.
 The game took roughly 150 hours total to play out.
 This sounds like a lot, but it doesn’t hold a candle to our longest game!